wordjelly/Logstash-Certificates/README.md

 export LOGSTASH_PORT=1443
 ```

-4. Generate the certificates by running
+## Generate Certificates:

 ```
 ./sh make_cert.sh
 ```

-The commmand should create a directory called "ssl_certificates" under your logstash root director.
+The commmand should create a directory called "ssl_certificates" under your SSL_CERTIFICATES_PATH directory.
 It will contain two directories "host" and "ca".
 The host contains the client key and certificate. the "ca" directory contains the CA key and certificate.

-5. Copy the logstash_ssl.conf file from the repo to the logstash/config directory.
+5. Copy the logstash_ssl.conf file from the repo to the logstash config directory(either /etc/logstash/conf.d/ or your own custom place where you installed logstash).
 This file contains logstash configuration for a 'tcp' input.

 ```
 cp ./logstash_ssl.conf path/to/logstash-/config/